top of page

 CLINICAL TESTING - green.png

 Reactions to food and drink can cause discomfort for many people.
 Removing one food at a time can sometimes find the cause, but often this is inconclusive, particularly where there are multiple foods causing the problem.
 Cotswold Nutrition offers professional Intolerance Testing services, complete with the knowledge of how to best understand and incorporate the findings into your lifestyle, without risking any nutritional deficiencies.
-Cotswold Nutrition offers:
+We offer:

 Food Intolerance Testing (Blood test, IgG reactions)